Stories That Touch

 Stories That Touch is the second album by Nigerian rapper and actor Falz.
 It was released on 16 November 2015 through Bahd Guys Entertainment.
 The album features guest appearances from Show Dem Camp, Yemi Alade, Phyno, Reminisce, Simi, Sess, Poe, Shaydee, Chigul, M.I., Bez, Oyinkansola, Chyn and Reekado Banks.
 Production was primarily handled by Sess, with additional production from Tin Tin, Oscar Heman-Ackah and Spax.

-Background and listening party

-During a conversation with Showtime, Falz offered some insight into the project.
-"This is my second official album, and it will be released on November 16, 2015.
-With this album, I'm trying to do something different; I'm trying to showcase my artistic side and the musicality in me.
-Generally speaking, there is an impression that I'm a crazy, hilarious and an unserious person.
-The brand definitely reflects that, but I'm trying to get people to focus on my music and see the content in it.
-That's why I don't really have skits on the album because I want people to pay attention to the serious messages in it.
-Falz the Bahd Guy is an all-encompassing brand, and the funny part is still in there.
-As much as I'm trying to show my artistic side, I can't neglect the funny guy and the element of 'razzness' that's always in my music.
-As much as you listen to the songs with very serious themes, my alter ego is still going to pop up," Falz said.
-On the reason for the name of the album, he said this: "My inspiration for the title of the album stems from the fact that I'm trying to showcase my artistic side, so every song is a story.
-They're stories that people will either be able to relate to, or be touched by.
-I want people to listen to the music, and connect to me."
+Promotion

 The album listening party for Stories That Touch was held at Spice Route, Victoria Island, Lagos on 18 November 2015.
 Poe, Reminisce, Simi, Reekado Banks, and others performed at the event.
 Others who attended the event include Ice Prince, Jesse Jagz, Baba Dee, and more.
 Spanky was the host and Dj Consequence was the disc jockey for the event.